“A spark neglected makes a mighty fire.”

 If camping in established sites, use existing fire rings whenever possible.
 In pristine areas, a mound fire represents the lowest impact option available (Note: Photo in this post appears courtesy of Leave No Trace: Center for Outdoor Ethics).

 - Find a sheltered spot removed from standing trees.
-Clear away any dried grass, twigs or leaves until youare left with a bare surface approximately 1.5 metres in diameter.
+Clear away any dried grass, twigs or leaves until youare left with a bare surface approximately 1.5 metres (5 ft) in diameter.
 Place a groundsheet/fire blanket on the cleared site.

 - Fill a stuff-sack with mineral soil, which ideally should be gathered from an already impacted surface such as a dry riverbed.